zincarla/AdobeUMInterface/README.md

 7) Call Get-AdobeAuthToken, to request an auth token from adobe.
 8) Utilize the other functions, and your ClientInformation variable to make further queries against your Adobe users.

-A complete example of the calls you should make after step 5 are below
+A complete example of the calls you should make after step 5 are below.
+This script below, creates a "add to group" action and then passes that to a "Create User" request.
+Then that request is sent to adobe for processing.
 ```
 #Load the Auth cert generated with Create-Cert
 $SignatureCert = Load-PFXCert -Password "MyPassword" -CertPath "C:\Certs\AdobeAuthPrivate.pfx"